Androz2091/discord-player/README.md

 [![downloadsBadge](https://img.shields.io/npm/dt/discord-player?style=for-the-badge)](https://npmjs.com/discord-player)
 [![versionBadge](https://img.shields.io/npm/v/discord-player?style=for-the-badge)](https://npmjs.com/discord-player)

-**Note**: this module uses recent discordjs features and requires discord.js version 12.
+**Note**: this module uses recent discordjs features and requires discord.js version 12 and Node.js 14.

 Discord Player is a powerful [Node.js](https://nodejs.org) module that allows you to easily implement music commands. **Everything** is customizable, and everything is done to simplify your work **without limiting you**!
 It doesn't require any api key, as it uses **scraping**.